arkankau/umkm/README.md

 The backend uses EdgeOne Functions with:
 - ES Modules for modern JavaScript
 - KV storage for data persistence
-- Template system for HTML generation
+- Integrated template system for HTML generation
 - Comprehensive validation and error handling

 ### API Endpoints